 A skilled and relentless big man who carved out his own All-Star legacy, stepping out from the shadow of his Hall of Fame father.

-Domantas Sabonis arrived in the NBA bearing a famous surname and the inevitable comparisons to his father, the legendary Lithuanian center Arvydas.
-But rather than replicate his father's game, the younger Sabonis forged his own path as a modern, high-IQ force.
-Traded from Oklahoma City to Indiana, he blossomed into a double-double machine, earning All-Star honors with a blend of deft passing, crafty post moves, and relentless rebounding.
-A subsequent trade to Sacramento unlocked his full potential as an offensive hub, where he orchestrates the offense from the elbow and consistently leads the league in rebounds.
+Domantas Sabonis entered the NBA carrying a famous surname and the inevitable comparisons to his father, Lithuanian center Arvydas Sabonis.
+Rather than replicate his father's game, the younger Sabonis forged his own path as a modern, high-IQ force.
+Traded from Oklahoma City to Indiana, he blossomed into a double-double machine, earning two All-Star selections with a blend of deft passing, crafty post moves, and relentless rebounding.
+A subsequent trade to Sacramento unlocked his full potential as an offensive hub.
+From the elbow, he orchestrates the offense and consistently leads the league in rebounds.
 Sabonis plays with a quiet, physical fury, proving that greatness can be inherited but must be earned through a distinct and impactful style.

 1981–1996